 The utility strips the topsoil (typically the top 12 inches) from the full width of the ROW in agricultural areas.
 The topsoil is stockpiled along the edge of the easement to minimize damage to the productivity of the topsoil.
 In some locations, maintaining pre-construction soil productivity requires that the subsoil be segregated not only from the topsoil but also from the underlying parent material.
 This is known as triple-lift soil managing (also referred to as three-lift soil handling).
-Triple-lift soil management for this project is detailed in Section IV, Farmland Soils of this report.

 Erosion control methods and materials vary depending on the specific construction activities, time of year, and site soil and slope conditions at the time of construction.
 A general description of construction phases will be outlined in the utility's Erosion Control Plan and the project-specific AMP and BMPs.
-These documents include details about clearing and grubbing, pipe and associated facility installation, and restoration.
+These documents include details about clearing and grubbing (digging up roots and stumps), pipe and associated facility installation, and restoration.